kubos/kubos/docs/os-docs/services/comms-framework.rst

 to the appropriate internal destination, and then sending properly formatted messages back to the ground.
 This framework is meant to be an extension of a hardware service, such that the hardware service GraphQL interface is used for commanding and telemetry to/from the radio hardware itself.
-For example, power on/off, configuring downlink frequencies, getting health and status, etc. would be accomplished through the hardware service GraphQL interface.
+For example, powering on/off, configuring downlink frequencies, getting health and status, etc. would be accomplished through the hardware service GraphQL interface.

 .. note::